Laptop / Desktop Encryption

 Note that unless required for a legitimate business purpose, members of the Princeton community are forbidden from collecting, using, or storing Restricted, personally identifiable information on their devices.

 Any laptop or desktop purchased with University funds must be encrypted.
 Additionally, encryption requirements apply to any machine that stores Restricted or Confidential information for legitimate business purposes.

 How to Encrypt Your Device

-- Recommended: Request encryption from your Departmental SCAD/DCS representative, or contact the OIT Help Desk at 8-4357(HELP) option #1.
+- Recommended: Request encryption from your Departmental SCAD/DCS representative, or contact the OIT Support & Operations Center at 609-258-4357(HELP) option #1.
 These parties can also retrieve your stored encryption recovery key.